turboapps/docs/server/hub_server/b-administration_hub_server.md

 - **Description**: A group description (optional).

 - **Members**: Users and groups that are members of this group.
 Users and groups are inherited when including other groups as members.
-Add users or other groups by selecting Add.
+Add users or other groups by selecting **Add Members**.

-There are three special groups that are created automatically, **Administrators**, **Anonymous Users**, and **Everyone**.
-Any users in the **Administrators** group will be able to log into the administration site and push shared images.
+There are three special groups that are created automatically, **Administrators**, **Anonymous Users**, and **Everyone**:

+- **Administrators**: This group will be able to log into the administration site and push shared images.
 Note that changes to the **Administrators** group will require a service restart before they are honored by the hub services.
 Access to the administration site will be honored immediately.

-Users discovered when the authentication mode is set to **Anonymous** are added to the **Anonymous Users** group.
-All users will automatically be added to the **Everyone** group.
+- **Anonymous**: This group automatically includes any user discovered when the authentication mode is set to **Anonymous**.

+- **Everyone**: This group automatically includes all users regardless of authentication mode.

 ##### Adding an External Directory Service